-As indicated in section G.52, in accordance with the decisions of the Board on appointments and re-elections set out in the mandatory report made available to shareholders, the composition of the Sustainability Committee, after approval of the relevant decisions by the Annual Meeting, will be as follows:

-Ms Rosa María García Piñeiro, independent director, in the position of Chairwoman.

-Mr José Guillermo Zubia Guinea, director under the category of other external director, in the position of member.
+As indicated in section G.52 and G.53, in accordance with the decisions of the Board on appointments and re-elections set out in the mandatory report made available to shareholders, the composition of the Sustainability Commission, after approval of the relevant decisions by the Annual Meeting, will be as follows: Ms Rosa María García Piñeiro, independent director, in the position of Chairwoman.
+Maria de la Paz Robina Rosat, independent director, in the position of member.
 Mr Javier Arregui Abendivar, proprietary director, in the position of member.

-Mr Víctor Urrutia Vallejo, proprietary director, in the position of member.

-Ms Amaia Gorostiza Tellería, independent director, in the position of member.
+Mr Ángel Agudo Valenciano, proprietary director, in the position of member.
+Ms Rosalía Gil-Albarellos Marcos, independent director, in the position of member.